|European Case Law Identifier:||ECLI:EP:BA:1991:T015490.19911219|

-V. The Opposition Division, in its interlocutory decision, taken at the end of the oral proceedings and dispatched to the parties on 9 January 1990, maintained the patent in an amended form and decided that the Patentee's costs incurred in connection with the oral proceedings should be borne by the Opponent since, in the Opposition Division's opinion, firstly, the Opponent had not attended the oral proceedings held at his request and, secondly, oral proceedings were not necessary to reach the decision.
+V. The Opposition Division, in its interlocutory decision, taken at the end of the oral proceedings and despatched to the parties on 9 January 1990, maintained the patent in an amended form and decided that the patentee's costs incurred in connection with the oral proceedings should be borne by the opponent since, in the Opposition Division's opinion, firstly, the opponent had not attended the oral proceedings held at his request and, secondly, oral proceedings were not necessary to reach the decision.

 VIII.
-The Patentee (Respondent) then requested, in a letter dated 1 October 1990, that, in the event the apportionment of costs is set aside, the EPO reimburse him for costs incurred as result of the EPO not communicating the letter from the Opponent to the Patentee.
+The patentee (respondent) then requested, in a letter dated 1 October 1990, that, in the event the apportionment of costs is set aside, the EPO reimburse him for costs incurred as a result of the EPO not communicating the letter from the opponent to the patentee.